US warned Nevada not to use Chinese COVID tests from UAE

 G42 and BGI partnered to create a similar lab in Abu Dhabi in March, part of a mass testing campaign in the Emirates that has conducted over 11 million tests in a nation of 9 million people.

-The UAE proposed building a similar lab in Nevada that would rapidly process samples from polymerase chain reaction, or PCR, tests.
-Those genetic tests, using long cotton swabs that collect samples from deep inside a person’s nose and throat, can detect an active case of the coronavirus.
+The proposed lab in Nevada would rapidly process samples from polymerase chain reaction, or PCR, tests.
+Those genetic tests, using long cotton swabs that collect samples from deep inside a person’s nose and throat, detect an active case of the coronavirus.

-In an email sent to Nevada officials on April 20, Puff, the Homeland Security attaché, alleged without offering evidence that G42′s coronavirus tests were “closer to 60% accurate” rather than the 90% claimed by the firm.
-BGI long has maintained its PCR tests have “high accuracy,” though factors like “the sampling process, storage and transportation of samples” can affect results.
+In an email sent to Nevada officials on April 20, Puff, the Homeland Security attaché, alleged without offering evidence that G42′s tests were “closer to 60% accurate” rather than the 90% claimed by the firm.
+BGI long has maintained its PCR tests have high accuracy, though factors like “the sampling process, storage and transportation of samples” can affect results.

-Puff also raised concerns about the potential risks of Americans sharing their medical samples with BGI.
+Puff also raised concerns about the potential risks of Americans sharing medical samples with BGI.